simaosanguinho/CNV-Project/README.md

 5. `javassist` - the module that provides the Javassist Agent to instrument the workloads using tools and generate metrics
 6. `scripts` - the scripts to deploy/terminate the project on AWS, to collect metrics from the workloads and to generate th cost estimation functions.

-Refer to the `README.md` files of the sub-projects to get more details about each specific sub-project.

 ### Architecture